P061C

 • 7

-Low battery voltage during operation causing PCM calculation errors.
+Low battery voltage during operation causing calculation errors.

 Symptoms drivers notice